robokrishan/ESPDroneTransmitter/README.md

 # ESPDroneTransmitter
 Library for driving an NRF24L01+ Radio-based Receiver.
 The ESPDroneTransmitter class is written for the Atmega328P MCU, tested on an Arduino Nano.

-The library is for easily configuring and deplying an RC Transmitter object onto an Arduino board.
+The library is developed for easily configuring and deplying an RC Transmitter object onto an Arduino board.

 # Dependencies
 Library | Author